About Stan Slap

 So what are your thoughts on building a perspective employee brand for an emerging organization?

 Well, I would say again, if we make this relevant to what's happening now, this is what we stand for.
-When you're talking about culture, context is everything for culture, because what a culture cares about most is its survival.

 "When you're talking about culture, context is everything, because what a culture cares about most is its survival."